Health Care and Vaccination Decisions for a Child

-Independent to each parent, meaning each parent can make a decision without the consent of the other parent;
+Independent to each parent, meaning each parent can decide without the consent of the other parent;

 By the joint agreement of the parents, meaning the parents must agree to the decision; or

-Exclusive to one parent, meaning that parent is the sole decision maker.
+Exclusive to one parent, meaning that the parent is the sole decision maker.
 Texas Family Code 153.071.

-Some orders may name the child’s pediatrician as a tie-breaker in the event parents cannot agree.
+Some orders may name the child’s pediatrician a tie-breaker if parents cannot agree.
 Other orders may require parents to consult with each other before making a decision.
 If neither parent has the power to make a final decision, or if you do not understand your rights and duties, talk to a lawyer.

 If you do not have a court order and are separated from the other parent, you can file a suit affecting the parent-child relationship (SAPCR).
 As part of the SAPCR, you can ask the judge to make orders about conservatorship and what kinds of rights and duties you and the other parent will have.

 The other parent does not want to vaccinate our child, but I do.
 What can I do?

 If your order lacks specific provisions about who decides about vaccines, and you and the other parent disagree, you may need to file a modification suit.
 Courts in Texas can use Texas Family Code 153.134(b)(2) to give rights for a particular parent to make coronavirus-related decisions for a child.
 In a 2012 case—In re A.J.E.—a Texas appeals court addressed the issue of immunizations.
 There, the parents disagreed about vaccinating their child against vaccine-preventable diseases.
 A pediatrician had examined the child and offered an opinion that vaccination was in the child’s best interest.